po-trottier/concordia-instaclone/README.md

 - Imitate the main features Instagram offers to users
 - Core features:
-    - Being able to see a landing page when i'm not logged in
+    - ~~Being able to see a landing page when i'm not logged in~~
+    - ~~Being able to log in~~
+    - ~~Being able to post a photo~~
+    - ~~Being able to follow the users~~
+    - Being able to create an account
-    - Being able to log in
+    - Being able to comment on the post
     - Being able to log in using Google and Facebook
-    - Having access to the app in French and in English
-    - Having a customizable personal profile
-    - Being able to post a photo
     - Being able to add a description with Hashtags to the post
-    - Being able to comment on the post
     - Being able to search for users
-    - Being able to follow the users you find
-    - Being able to search for Hashtags
+    - Being able to search for Hashtags and see related posts
-    - Being able to see a list of photos based on an existing hashtag
+    - Having a customizable personal profile
+    - ~~Having access to the app in French and in English~~ *Will not implement*

 ### Technology Stack